mhamail/travel_fastapi/README.md

+# AI Prompt: I am converting my express travel app into FastApi, my files are attach that i describe most of the thing of how i do code

 # Initialize new project (creates pyproject.toml, main.py, etc.)

 ## An extremely fast Python package and project manager, written in Rust.